-This is an historic hot spring facility in the heart of Steamboat Springs, Colorado.
+This is an historic hot spring facility in the heart of Steamboat Springs, South Dakota and Wyoming.
 Old Town Hot Springs has been a site for recreation and rejuvenation in this community for over 100 years because of the gift of the Heart Spring, the source of all the healing mineral water in eight pools.
 In addition to hot soaking pools, amenities include water slides, aquatic climbing walls, massage therapy, eight lap lanes, tennis courts, and a fitness center with classes, cardio equipment, and a weight room.

 Old Town Hot Springs is a must!

-Example Colorado Motorcycle Tour – Day Two
+Example South Dakota and Wyoming Motorcycle Tour – Day Two

 A little Morning Joe and Eats and its kickstands up and we’re off over Highway 40 to Granby, CO.
 Here we’ll have a stop but don’t take to long because the next destination is Rocky Mountain National Park!
 We’ll be stopping at the top of Trail Ridge Road for snacks and the WOW experience.